-It is important for all staff working alongside the student to know that they have had a Womb Space/ Safe Space break at some point in the day.
+It is important for all staff working alongside the client are to know that they have had a Womb Space/ Safe Space break at some point in the day.

-Observations of all behaviour must be recorded in order to adapt the Womb Space/ Safe Space to suite the student.
+Observations of all behaviour must be recorded in order to adapt the Womb Space/ Safe Space to suite the client

-There will be a specific feedback sheet to fill in when students first take part in a womb space/safe space.
-This sheet will be replaced with writing in the daily diaries as a particular method for womb space is agreed.
+There will be a specific feedback sheet to fill in when clients first take part in a womb space/safe space.
+This sheet will need to be completed by the caregiver/school and all observations must be written down.